aturon/ChemistrySet/notes/firehose.markdown

  - lazy set
  - skiplist-based map

+## 6/8/2011

+Refine implementation of react:

+ - take flattened choice
+ - attempt doFn for each choice branch
+ - for each doFn that does NOT yield a kCAS (i.e., polling fails), enroll reagent as blocker
+ - if ALL choices have enrolled, after a final doFn attempt, block

+Notice that blocking is prevented in any situation where a branch repeatedly yields a viable kCAS

 ## 6/7/2011

 Should be able to block on a conjunction of a `send` and an `upd`.